 Great employees can be hard to find, so it’s a good idea to get started on the hiring and interview process before the business becomes too busy and you’re scrambling at the last minute.
 Even though your food truck is not built, you need to have the staff ready to rock when you receive the food truck and are ready to hit the events.

 - Market, market, market.

-Even if your custom vehicle is not yet completed, you can still begin to book events, get permits, etc. Begin mapping out your event schedule for 2019 and make the most wise business decisions while increasing brand awareness and reach within the community.
+Even if your custom vehicle is not yet completed, you can still begin to book events, get permits, etc. Begin mapping out your event schedule for 2019 and make the wisest business decisions while increasing brand awareness and reach within the community.

-An experience can leave a lasting impression, so we hope this article provided some insight information on how to begin the process.
+Experience can leave a lasting impression, so we hope this article provided some insightful information on how to begin the process.
 If there are any additional questions that APEX Specialty Vehicles can answer specifically about custom vehicle builds – designing, engineering, building, etc. – please give us a call.
 816.853.3360